Publications:

 Settlements under Unequal Access to Justice (with Madina Kurmangaliyeva), Journal of Economic Behavior and Organization 193, pp. 237– 268.

-Optimal Information Disclosure in Contests with Stochastic Prize Valuations (with Mariya Teteryatnikova), Economic Theory
+Optimal Information Disclosure in Contests with Stochastic Prize Valuations (with Mariya Teteryatnikova), Economic Theory.

 Working Papers:

-Optimal Allocation of Multi-Dimensional Prizes in Contests with Heterogeneous Agents (PDF) R&R in Economic Theory
+Optimal Allocation of Multi-Dimensional Prizes in Contests with Heterogeneous Agents (PDF) – R&R in Economic Theory

 We develop a model where two players with asymmetric preferences engage in a contest game.
 The key novelty is the introduction of multi-dimensional rewards.
 We characterize the optimal prize allocation that maximizes aggregate effort.
 When heterogeneity in preferences is strong and the designer cannot assign identity-dependent prizes, the loser must get a positive reward, which is in stark contrast to the existing literature.
 Such allocation eliminates the advantage of the stronger competitor and incentivizes the opponent to exert more effort (the equilibrium effect).
 Using data from twelve professional tennis competitions where prizes include money and the ATP ranking points, we test our theoretical predictions empirically.
 The identification strategy relies on exogenous variation in prizes over both dimensions and random matching between the players.
 We document the equilibrium effect in the data and recover the underlying preference profiles that define its direction.

-Optimal Information Disclosure in Contests with Communication (PDF)
+Optimal Information Disclosure in Contests with Communication (PDF) – R&R in Theory and Decision

-We study optimal information disclosure in static contests where players do not know their own values of winning but can learn them, publicly or privately, from the designer.
-The designer chooses a disclosure policy that maximizes the total expected effort, and commits to it before observing the realized value profile.
-A distinct feature of our model is that conditional on receiving private information from the designer, contestants can communicate with each other.
-We show that the contestants share their private information if and only if the values of winning are positively correlated.
-Since communication can result in an asymmetric contest associated with lower expected effort, the designer prefers concealment to any other disclosure policy available.
-This result is in a stark contrast with the no communication benchmark where private disclosure is best when the values of winning are sufficiently positively correlated.
+We study optimal information disclosure in static contests where contestants are initially uninformed about their values of winning but can learn them, publicly or privately, from a designer.
+The designer, who maximizes total effort, chooses a disclosure policy and commits to it before observing the realized value profile.
+A key feature of our model is that contestants who receive private information can subsequently communicate by exchanging truthful messages.
+We show that contestants share their private information if and only if their values of winning are positively correlated.
+However, such communication often induces an asymmetric contest, thereby reducing total effort.
+Consequently, the designer strictly prefers to conceal all information to keep the competition even.
+This result is in stark contrast to the no communication benchmark, where private disclosure is optimal under positive correlation.
+Our findings are robust to player-specific disclosure rules and sufficiently small information acquisition costs.

 Work in Progress: